LilyIp84/Getting_and_Cleaning_Data/README.md

 The goal is to prepare tidy data that can be used for later analysis.
 The run.analysis_R script will achieve the following.

-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.